 3. A prompt will appear on the screen of the phone.
 Drag the notification area down, and make a selection of your choice.
 That’s it, if you followed the instructions correctly, it should work like a charm for you.

-Note: If you have difficulties initiating a connection between your Samsung Galaxy S4 and your PC, you can use the AirDroid.
+Note: If you have difficulties trying to connect Samsung Galaxy S4 to PC, you can use the AirDroid.
 One of my commenters left a hint about the app so I did some dig-up.
 Though I haven’t tried it yet but a quick review proves to be best alternative.
 I will have a tutorial on it once I am not too lazy.

 Last Updated: July 7, 2013